vivecltd/Blade-string-renderer/README.md

 ## How it works

 This works quite simply.
-Blade-string-renderer extends Laravel's View and can be used in exacly the same way as standard view.
+Blade-string-renderer extends Laravel's View Factory and can be used in exacly the same way as standard view.
 The main difference is that it has an additional method that makes a view from temlate string as opposed to template file.

 Blade-string-renderer is totally unintrusive.
-Instead of fiddling with Blade/Laravel's View internals, the library provides the easiers and probably future-proof way of handling this case.
+Instead of fiddling with Blade/Laravel's View Factory internals, the library provides the easiest and probably future-proof way of handling this case.
 Just before the view is rendered, the template contents (passed as a string) get saved to a temporary directory on a local filesystem.
 The renderer then proceeds to work as usual by using blade template stored in a temporary location.
 After the template is rendered, temporary file is deleted.
-This approach, while being primitive, makes sure that Laravel View and Blade internal are tweaked as little as possible, providing robust and loose solution for such a common problem
+This approach, while being primitive, makes sure that Laravel View Factory and Blade internals are tweaked as little as possible, providing robust and loose solution for such a common problem

 ## Usage